Who is Bambie Thug? The Irish ‘goth gremlin’ leaving Eurovision fans ‘speechless’

 Bambie, who goes by they/them/their pronouns, is therefore the first Irish contestant to make it through to a Eurovision final since 2018.
 They been praised for what many have dubbed a flawless performance that will assert them as one to beat.

-They will be competing against singers including the UK’s Olly Alexander, Croatia’s Baby Lasagna and Ukraine’s Alyana Alyana and Jerry Heil at the Malmö Arena in Sweden on 11 May.
+They will be competing against singers including the UK’s Olly Alexander, Croatia’s Baby Lasagna and Ukraine’s Alyona Alyona and Jerry Heil at the Malmö Arena in Sweden on 11 May.

 Ireland’s Taoiseach Simon Harris hailed their achievement and said it was “time to bring the Eurovision back to Ireland”.